-Diana Markosian is an Armenian-American artist whose images explore the relationship between memory and place.
+Diana Markosian is an Armenian-American artist whose work explores the relationship between memory and place.
 Born in the former Soviet Union, her family immigrated to the United States when she was a child, leaving her father behind.
 In 2010, she received her master's degree from Columbia University's Graduate School of Journalism.
-Her work has since taken her to some of the most remote corners of the world, where she has produced both personal and editorial work.
 Her images can be found in publications like National Geographic Magazine, The New Yorker and The New York Times.
 In 2016, she became a Magnum nominee.

 Annenberg Space for Photography, Los Angles, CA "Girlgaze"